Practice Resources – Birth to Eight Years

 The Planning Cycle Resource has been designed to:

 - demonstrate how the VEYLDF Early Years Planning Cycle can be applied to observe, assess and respond to evidence of children's learning

 - illustrate and provide a model for the teaching of specific concepts to children aged from birth to eight years within everyday learning environments.

 Each Planning Cycle Resource includes both learning plans and sample evidence markers.

 Sample evidence markers map the VEYLDF Outcome key components of learning to the first three levels of the Victorian Curriculum F–10.
 It is important to note that these are

 Literature Reviews & Practice Guides

 The resource is designed to inform a greater understanding of wellbeing and its place as both a prerequisite for, and an outcome of learning.
-It links to the Department of Education and Training
+It references the

 Wellbeing Practice Guide provides scenarios and learning activities to support engagement with key concepts of the VEYLDF, including Learning and Development Outcome 'Children have a strong sense of wellbeing'.